Public Health Advisory

-Sawyer is a large park stretching along both sides of the Deschutes River that offers a large variety of activities for patrons.
-Formerly a state park dedicated to the district in 1980, the park is connected by trail to Sawyer Uplands Neighborhood Park and River Glenn Natural Area.
-A footbridge over the river leads to the Deschutes River Trail and connections to First Street Rapids Park, Sawyer Uplands Park and Archie Briggs Natural Area.
-The site is adjacent to the Rivers Edge golf course.
+In addition to the internal trails, the park is connected by trail to multiple locations just over the river footbridge.
+Trails lead to the Deschutes River Trail and connections to First Street Rapids Park, Sawyer Uplands Neighborhood Park and Archie Briggs Natural Area.
+The site is adjacent to the River’s Edge golf course.

-The park has a mix of mature pine and juniper.
-It is a popular viewing site for migratory and riparian birds and is listed on the Oregon Cascade Birding Tour route.
+Sawyer is a popular viewing site for migratory and riparian birds and is listed on the Oregon Cascade Birding Tour route.
 More than 140 species of birds have been spotted in the park including bald eagles, ospreys, Lesser Goldfinches, Violet-green Swallows, Ruby-crowned Kinglets and Great Blue Herons.

 Bait and fly fishing are allowed all year on this section of the Deschutes River with a limit of two trout per day, eight inch minimum length.